The information below is subject to change based on SEVP guidance.

-International students, both continuing and admitted, are making decisions about academic programs and courses this spring.
+International students, both continuing and admitted, are making decisions about academic programs and courses.
 However, we know that there may be various issues, particularly travel restrictions or visa matters, subject to guidance from the U.S. Department of Homeland Security’s Student and Exchange Visitor Program (SEVP).
 Please note that all guidance here is subject to change.

 Admitted international students who are unable to obtain an entry visa or travel to the U.S. have several options.

 OIE asks that students confirm their plans via the iStart Arrival Confirmation e-form so that we can ensure the appropriate action is taken on the student’s immigration record.

 - Under certain conditions, students may enroll and take courses remotely or at one of our two international campuses – Georgia Tech – Lorraine or Georgia Tech – Shenzhen (see the enrollment options below).